Chagharzai: Demographics

-The Chagharzais occupy the country on either side of the Indus river.
+The Chagharzais occupy the country on either side of the Indus River.
 They are located on the western slopes of Tor Ghar (Black Mountain), to the north of the Akazais.
 The southern boundary of the Chagarzais is contiguous with that of the Akazais.
 It follows the spur of the Tor Ghar running from the Machai Sar (peak) to the Indus bank — the southern face of the spur belonging to the Akazais and the northern to the Chagarzais.
 On the west and north the Indus forms the boundary, while on the east the Chagarzais are bounded by the territory of the Deshiwals and of the Pariari Saiyids.

 Culture and traditions

 Chagharzais have maintained their cultural identity and individuality.
 They lead their lives strictly in accordance with code of ethics of Pashtunwali which comprises Manliness, Goodness, Gallantry, Loyalty and Modesty.
-Chagharzais maintain the Pashtun customs of Jirga (consultative assembly), Nanawati (delegation pleading guilty), Hujhra (large drawing room) and Melmasteya (hospitality).
+Chagharzais maintain the Pashtun customs of Jirga (consultative assembly), Nanawati (delegation pleading guilty), Hujhra (large drawing room) and Melmastya (hospitality).

 Recent developments

 On 28 January 2011, Tor Ghar became the 25th District of Khyber Pakhtoonkhwa.
-Judba is the Capital of this newly born district with tehsils of Judba, Kandar Hassanzai and Mada Khel.
+Judba is the District Headquarters of this newly born district.
+The three Tehsils (subdivision) of this district are; Judba, Kandar Hassanzai and Mada Khel.
 Most of the Chagharzai areas come under the Judba tehsil.